flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 - **SysCon**, the obscure proprietary chip (briefly mentioned in the boot process), controls the power lines of Cell, RSX and Southbridge.
 Its EEPROM contains records read by the operating system's modules to determine which functions are enabled and which are not [@anti_piracy-qaflag].
   - Though I use the word 'obscure', SysCon is just a microcontroller, either an off-the-shelf [ARM7TDMI](game-boy-advance#cpu)-S (that's right, the PS3 shares some of its DNA with the [Game Boy Advance](game-boy-advance) and even late PS2 revisions) enhanced with [MagicGate](playstation-2#interactive-accessories) support, or a custom NEC 78K0R variant [@anti_piracy-syscon].
 SysCon's internal firmware is what intrigues the most.
   - SysCon and Cell communicate to each other using a serial interface (SPI) which plugs to Cell's **TEST** component [@anti_piracy-cell_test].
 TEST provides many debugging functions on Cell, although SysCon only connects to the 'Pervasive logic' port, enabling SysCon to manage areas like power or thermal [@anti_piracy-pervasive].
-- Cell houses a **hidden ROM** that store unencrypted boot routines without worrying about snoopers.
+- Cell houses a **hidden ROM** that store unencrypted boot routines without fear of prying eyes.
 - Cell's **privilege modes** and SPE's **isolated mode** prevents programs from accessing unauthorised resources.
 - The Southbridge seamlessly encrypts the hard drive's content using AES.
 - The Blu-ray subsystem is another walled fortress, and its disc content is encrypted using a key found in the 'ROM mark' area of the disc (inaccessible by conventional readers) [@anti_piracy-bdauth].